waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

 ...
 ```

 Now we have failing acceptance tests and failing unit tests.
-Not a bad time to commit to git (not on master ideally) and swap driver/navigator roles&nbsp;:twisted_rightwards_arrows:.

 ##### Making an `average_rating` helper